timurgen/azure-ad/README.md

 * `client_secret` - from registered application
 * `tenant_id` - Tenant id my be found in Azure AD properties

+You may control MS Graph API version with environmental variable `API_VERSION`

 ### System setup